devitocodes/devito/README.md

 Key features include:

 * A functional language to express finite difference operators.
-* Straightforward mechanisms to dynamically adjust the discretizion.
+* Straightforward mechanisms to dynamically adjust the discretization.
 * Constructs to express sparse operators (e.g., interpolation), classic linear operators (e.g., convolutions), and tensor contractions.
 * Seamless support for boundary conditions and adjoint operators.
-* A flexible API to define custom stencils, sub-domains, sub-sampling, staggered grids.
+* A flexible API to define custom stencils, sub-domains, sub-sampling, and staggered grids.
+* Generation of highly optimized parallel code (SIMD vectorization, CPU and GPU parallelism via OpenMP, multi-node parallelism via MPI, blocking, aggressive symbolic transformations for FLOPs reduction, etc.).
 * Distributed NumPy arrays over multi-node (MPI) domain decompositions.
-* Generation of highly optimized parallel code (SIMD vectorization, CPU/GPU/multi-node parallelism, blocking, aggressive symbolic transformations for FLOPs reduction, etc.).
 * Inspection and customization of the generated code.
 * Autotuning framework to ease performance tuning.
-* Smooth integration with with popular Python packages such as NumPy, SymPy, Dask, and SciPy, as well as machine learning frameworks such as TensorFlow and PyTorch.
+* Smooth integration with popular Python packages such as NumPy, SymPy, Dask, and SciPy, as well as machine learning frameworks such as TensorFlow and PyTorch.

 ## Installation